pgandhi999/Optimal-Strategy-Making-Agent-For-RISK-Boardgame/README.md

 To demonstrate the working of the agent, the initial state of the game has been entered based on the image that has been uploaded as sample_initial_state.jpg.
 As an example, the objective chosen was to Control Europe and the player for which the agent computes the strategy is the Blue player.
-The results have been uploaded as sample_result.txt.
+For the gamma value of 0.1, the results have been uploaded as sample_result.txt.
 To run the program, run the file Main.java.
+The program will output the first optimal move.
+If the move was a success, type 'yes' else, type 'no'.
+Depending on your feedback, the agent will output the next optimal move accordingly.

 Issues:
 For some cases, the Markov Chain can grow exceedingly large and JVM could run out of memory.
 Even after pruning